- My Top New Kitchen Item You Might Want for Christmas This Year

 Kiran also ranks her Instant Pot high on her list (and so do I!!).
 When talking about her high powered blender and her Instant Pot she says, “These have both been such worthwhile investments!!”

 If you’re considering getting an Instant Pot but are on the fence, read my pros and cons that might help you make your decision.
+I’ve also determined the only Instant Pot accessories you need and where to not waste your money.

 Stainless Steel Electric Frying Pan